 By Kawai Strong Washburn

 When 7-year-old Noa falls into the Pacific Ocean, sharks surround him and keep him from drowning — an act that becomes legendary, leads to Noa's new healing abilities and sparks more attention than his family would like.
-Named one of former President Obama's favorite reads last year, Sharks in the Time of Saviors is Kawai Strong Washburn's debut novel — which Chai praises as “gripping” — and blends Hawaiian mythology with the contemporary story of millennials finding their place in life.
+Named one of former President Obama's favorite reads in 2020, Sharks in the Time of Saviors is Kawai Strong Washburn's debut novel — which Chai praises as “gripping” — and blends Hawaiian mythology with the contemporary story of millennials finding their place in life.

 A House Is a

 By Shruti Swamy

 A House Is a Body is a collection of “innovative short stories about the South Asian diaspora,” says Chai.
 Shruti Swamy's 12 stories delve into major life transitions, such as motherhood and loss, and take place both in India and the United States.
 In one, a woman marries a childhood friend, only for him to leave her.
 In another, a mother cares for — and doesn't care for — her ailing daughter.
 Swamy's novel The Archer also debuted last fall.

 AARP Membership -Join AARP for just $12 for your first year when you enroll in automatic renewal

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 Ellen Lee is a contributing writer who covers race, gender and identity.
 Her work has also appeared in The New York Times, The Atlantic and Real Simple.

 Editor's Note: This article was originally published on May 18, 2021.
 It's been updated to reflect additional books.